 3. The underdeveloped countries must be semi-developed;

 In practice, except for a global totalitarian government, no government or organization could possibly accumulate this much authority.
-In effect, this amounts to using environmentalism to advocate for the creation of a global totalitarian government.
+Ultimately, the programs proposed by environmentalists glorify communist totalitarianism and suggest that the communist system is superior.

-Reuters estimated in one report that because of the one-child policy implemented in the 1980s, the CCP regime was able to cap its population at 1.3 billion; without the cap, the Chinese population would have reached 1.6 billion.
+Reuters estimated in a 2007 report that because of the one-child policy implemented in the 1980s, the CCP had been able to cap China’s population at 1.3 billion, 300 million less than the projected 1.6 billion.
 The author of the report noted that the CCP’s policy had the side effect of contributing to a reduction of global carbon emissions, completely ignoring the brutality with which the totalitarian policy was enforced — including forced abortions and sterilizations, and economic persecution — as well as the trauma and suffering it brought to the millions of Chinese women and their families whose fundamental rights and privacy the Party trampled underfoot.

 One of the biggest issues affecting the environment is pollution.
 Despite erasing hundreds of millions of people from China’s future generations, the CCP’s growth-intensive economic model consumes energy at a prodigious rate, making the People’s Republic of China the world’s biggest polluter, with the worst big-city air pollution and severe water pollution.
-The majority of rivers in China are no longer safe to drink.
-Dust storms from China blow across the sea to Korea and Japan, even crossing the Pacific Ocean to reach the American West Coast.
+The majority of rivers in mainland China are no longer safe to drink; contaminated air from China blows across the sea to Korea and Japan, even crossing the Pacific Ocean to reach the American West Coast.

-Logically, genuine environmentalists should make communist China the main target of their criticisms, but curiously, many environmentalists praise the CCP, even viewing it as the hope for environmental protection.
-The Communist Party USA news website, People’s World, has reported extensively on environmental news.
+Logically, genuine environmentalists should make communist China the main target of their criticisms, but curiously, many praise the CCP, even viewing it as the hope for environmental protection.
+The Communist Party USA news website People’s World has reported extensively on environmental news.
 The main theme of its reports is the claim that the Trump administration’s environmental policies will destroy the country and even the world, while the CCP is the force for its salvation.

-Former president of the Czech Republic Václav Klaus, an economist, wrote in the book Blue Planet in Green Shackles: What Is Endangered: Climate or Freedom?: “Environmentalism is a movement that intends to radically change the world regardless of the consequences (at the cost of human lives and severe restrictions on individual freedom).
+Klaus wrote in his book: “Environmentalism is a movement that intends to radically change the world regardless of the consequences (at the cost of human lives and severe restrictions on individual freedom).
 It intends to change humankind, human behavior, the structure of society, the system of values — simply everything!”

 Klaus believes the environmentalists’ attitude toward nature is analogous to the Marxist approach to economics: “The aim in both cases is to replace the free, spontaneous evolution of the world (and humankind) by the would-be optimal, central, or — using today’s fashionable adjective — global planning of world development.
 Much as in the case of communism, this approach is utopian and would lead to results completely different from the intended ones.
 Like other utopias, this one can never materialize, and efforts to make it materialize can only be carried out through restrictions of freedom, through the dictates of a small, elitist minority over the overwhelming majority.”